Additional Information About Travel to Botswana/Zimbabwe

 TippingAt the conclusion of your tour, it is customary to offer your Tour Director and driver a gratuity.
 Your WEST tour coordinator will collect the gratuity at any point during the tour (many travelers like to pay ahead of time to get it out of the way).
 Although not required, your driver and tour director work hard to ensure an unforgettable experience, and deserve to be compensated accordingly.
 We recommend tipping the equivalency of $3USD/CAD per person per day for your driver and $6USD/CAD to $9USD/CAD per person per day for your Tour Director.
 If applicable, we also recommend the equivalency of $2USD/CAD per local guide.
 Tips can only be paid in cash.
 Please keep current local currency exchange rates in mind when tipping.

 The flights for tours beginning or ending in Botswana will arrive or depart from Victoria Falls or Maun.
 These flights will route through South Africa.
-You’ll take a small, chartered aircraft to get in and out of the Okavango Delta.
-Before boarding, you may be weighed along with your luggage.
-This is necessary to determine a seating arrangement that properly distributes weight throughout the aircraft.
-As a result of these restrictions, travel companions may be required to fly separately.
-During your safari, you’ll travel in openair safari vehicles, motorized boats and traditional canoes.
+Chartered flights on small aircraft from Chobe to the Okavango Delta and from the Okavango Delta to Maun are included in the price of your tour.
+During your safari, you’ll travel in open air safari vehicles, motorized boats and traditional canoes.
 Transfers between parks are long and cross bumpy terrain, so we recommend bringing a small pillow to ease the ride.

 Safari luggage restrictions are strict and strongly enforced.
 Due to limited space in the vehicles and chartered aircrafts on your tour, it’s essential that your luggage meet the following requirements: